-Bank Obligations.
-Obligations including certificates of deposit, fixed time deposits and bankers' acceptances, commercial paper (see below) and other debt obligations of banks subject to regulation by the U.S. Government and having total assets of \$1 billion or more, and instruments secured by such obligations, not including obligations of foreign branches of domestic banks except as permitted below.
+Bank Obligations (Fixed Income Funds only).
+Obligations including certificates of deposit, fixed time deposits and bankers' acceptances, commercial paper (see below) and other debt obligations of banks subject to regulation by the U.S. government and having total assets of \$1 billion or more, and instruments secured by such obligations, not including obligations of foreign branches of domestic banks except as permitted below.

-Eurodollar Certificates of Deposit.
+Eurodollar Certificates of Deposit (Fixed Income Funds only).
 Eurodollar certificates of deposit issued by foreign branches of domestic banks having total assets of \$1 billion or more (investments in Eurodollar certificates may be affected by changes in currency rates or exchange control regulations, or changes in governmental administration or economic or monetary policy in the United States and abroad).

-Obligations of Savings Institutions.
+Obligations of Savings Institutions (Fixed Income Funds only).
 Certificates of deposit of savings banks and savings and loan associations, having total assets of \$1 billion or more (investments in savings institutions above \$100,000 in principal amount are not protected by federal deposit insurance).

-Fully Insured Certificates of Deposit.
+Fully Insured Certificates of Deposit (Fixed Income Funds only).
 Certificates of deposit of banks and savings institutions, having total assets of less than \$1 billion, if the principal amount of the obligation is insured by the Bank Insurance Fund or the Savings Association Insurance Fund (each of which is administered by the Federal Deposit Insurance Corporation), limited to \$250,000 principal amount per certificate and to 15% or less of a Fund's net assets in all such obligations and in all illiquid assets, in the aggregate.

 Commercial Paper.
-Each Fund may purchase commercial paper rated within the highest ratings categories by S&P or Moody's or the equivalent by any other NRSRO or, if not rated, the security is determined by the Adviser to be of comparable quality (see "-Fixed Income Securities" above for more information regarding commercial paper).
+Each Fund may purchase commercial paper rated within the highest ratings categories by S&P Global Ratings ("S&P") or Moody's Investors Service, Inc. ("Moody's") or the equivalent by any other NRSRO or, if not rated, the security is determined by the Adviser to be of comparable quality (see "-Fixed Income Securities" above for more information regarding commercial paper).